apache/maven-site/content/markdown/repositories/artifacts.md

 Here, we need to make a short detour to explain "dependency type" and how it becomes an artifact extension.

-A dependency type describes what that dependency is.
-For example, should it be added to classpath?
+A dependency type determines how the artifact referenced by the dependency is used.
+For example, should it be added to comple-time classpath, the test classpath, or both?
 Plugins and extensions may define new types.
-This is usually requiredfor plugins introducing a "packaging" (lifecycle mapping) by providing `ArtifactHandler` components with a name corresponding to type name.
+This is usually required for plugins introducing a "packaging" (lifecycle mapping) by providing `ArtifactHandler` components with a name corresponding to type name.

-Out of the box Maven Core defines the [following "types" (handled by the same named `ArtifactHandler` components)](/ref/current/maven-core/artifact-handlers.html):
+Out of the box, Maven Core defines the [following "types" (handled by the same named `ArtifactHandler` components)](/ref/current/maven-core/artifact-handlers.html):

 |  Type Name   | Extension |  Classifier  |
 |--------------|-----------|--------------|